Every parent’s dream is that their kids will love to learn. We want them to be inquisitive, not just in school but also in their day-to-day lives.

 Each child reviewer loved their stem activities/subscription boxes.
 All of them.

-Now, the kids didn’t know they were reviewing.
-They were just playing.
-But their parent was keeping track of what they did and how they liked it.
-When the results came back, every child said they enjoyed their box.
+Now, the kids didn’t know they were actively reviewing the STEM kits.
+They were just playing with a fun STEM toy.
+But their parent was keeping track of what hands on stem proejects they did and how they liked the stem learning When the results came back, every child said they enjoyed their science kit box.

-This makes for not-so-dramatic review material, but it’s good news for you if you are looking to give a gift.
+This makes for not-so-dramatic review material (bad news for me), but it’s good news for you if you are looking to give a gift full of educational insights.
 At least from our experience, your child should be able to LOVE their science kits.
-Of course, we took the time to match the child to the box.
+Of course, we took the time to match the stem kit for kids to the child.
 That is, we figured out what traits each student reviewer had, and did our best to align them with the strengths of the particular subscription box.

 The monthly stem boxes you buy will depend on the children you buy the science kit for.
 The following sections will help you to make a choice based on some broad categories.
-Remember, we have product-by-product reviews available if you want to get a first-hand look at what each company provides.
+Remember, we have product-by-product reviews available if you want to get a first-hand look at what hands on stem projects each company provides.
 These are just high-level categorizations.

-Best STEM subscription boxes broken down by age groups
+Best STEM kits for kids broken down by age groups

 The easiest and quickest cut is by age groups.
 If you don’t know much else about the child than when they were born, it’s a good starting point.